scottgigante/picopore/README.md

 A tool for reducing the size of Oxford Nanopore Technologies' datasets without losing information.

 Options:
-- Lossless compression: reduces footprint without reducing the ability to use other nanopore tools by using HDF5's inbuilt gzip functionality
+- Lossless compression: reduces footprint without reducing the ability to use other nanopore tools by using HDF5's inbuilt gzip functionality;
-- Deep lossless compression: reduces footprint without removing any data by indexing basecalled dataset to the event detection dataset
+- Deep lossless compression: reduces footprint without removing any data by indexing basecalled dataset to the event detection dataset;
-- Raw compression: reduces footprint by removing event detection and basecall data, leaving only raw signal, configuration data and FASTQ
+- Raw compression: reduces footprint by removing event detection and basecall data, leaving only raw signal, configuration data and a choice of FASTQ data, basecall summary, both or neither.
-- Minimal compression: reduces footprint by removing event detection and basecall data, leaving only raw signal (not yet implemented)

 Author: Scott Gigante, Walter & Eliza Hall Institute of Medical Research.
 Contact: [Email] (mailto:gigante.s@wehi.edu.au), [Twitter] (http://www.twitter.com/scottgigante)